 The Merry Band: Spoilpox Scrivener, Sloppity Bilepiper, 1 Plague Drone, 1 Beast of Nurgle, 2 Nurglings, 3 Plaguebearers to submerge your opponent in music of joy.

 How to buy the Warband

 Independently if you are starting a Nurgle Age of Sigmar army or just want a Warcry warband, the Start Collecting!
 Daemons of Nurgle is an excellent starting point.
-Basically, all miniatures available are in this box: this includes 3 Plague Drones, 10 Plaguebearers and 3 Nurglings, the first 2 with their own leader option.
+Almost all miniatures available are in this box: this includes 3 Plague Drones, 10 Plaguebearers, a Poxbringer and 3 Nurglings, the first 2 with their own leader option.
 The only missing models would be the Beast of Nurgle, available in a single model box.

-If you want to buy individual boxes Plague Drones are available for £35, Plaguebearers for £22.5 and Nurglings for £20 (as of right now).
+If you want to buy individual boxes Plague Drones are available for £35, Plaguebearers for £22.5 and Nurglings for £20 (as of March 2021).
 But yeah, that start collecting is really the way to go.